LineIndent/reflexify/README.md

 ## Installation

-To use Fletxible, you need to have the following installed:
+To use Reflexify, you need to have the following installed:

 -   Latest version of Reflex
 -   Python 3.7+